andimeier/sudokusolver/README.md

 ##### Shapes

-Specifies the shapes in a squiggly Sudoku (a Sudoku with irregular shaped boxes).
+Specifies the shapes in a Jigsaw Sudoku (a Sudoku with irregular shaped boxes).

 The following lines specify the "shape ID" each field belongs to.
 The shape IDs are a single character of either